Black Power movement in Montreal: Negro Citizenship Association

 The Negro Citizenship Association (NCA) was founded in 1951 by Donald William Moore.
-The NCA was a civil rights organisation that initially opposed Canada's exclusionary immigration policies which favoured non-white immigrants.
+The NCA was a civil rights organisation that initially opposed Canada's exclusionary immigration policies which favoured white immigrants.
 After World War II, Britain encouraged Caribbean immigration to aid post-war recovery, however this inflow was restricted in the 1950s.
 Britain's tightening of immigration policies resulted in the Caribbean government urging Canada to allow Caribbean immigrants into the country.
 The NCA worked with the Caribbean government to publicly reveal and change Canada's exclusionary immigration policies.
 This united effort led to the West Indian Domestic scheme, which provided Caribbean females with the opportunity to apply for temporary or permanent residency in Canada after a year of domestic work.
 Canada's exclusionary immigration policy continued to unravel and eventually became a point system in the Immigration Act, 1967.
 By the 1960s, black activism was becoming more vocal in Montreal and the black community was beginning to take a stronger stand against racism.
 The influx of Caribbean students following the shift in immigration policies introduced anti-colonial ideas into Montreal's black community.
 These new ideas sometimes clashed with the more civil ideas of the established black community.
 By 1965, the NCA was beginning to take action against racism through their journal Expression.
 Expression typically published controversial, assertive articles advocating for the black community and denouncing racism.
 Expression also sought a strengthening of anti-discrimination legislation in Montreal.
 Following the assassination of Martin Luther King in 1968, Expression published an article advocating for violence in black activism onwards.